grafana/tempo/docs/sources/tempo/operations/tempo_cli.md

 Options:
 - `--org-id <value>` Organization ID (for use in multi-tenant setup).
-- `--v2` use v2 API (for using TraceByID V2 endpoint to fetch traces).
+- `--v2` use v2 API (for using /api/v2/traces endpoint to fetch traces).

 **Example:**
 ```bash